Self-care is about looking after yourself and taking action to promote wellbeing.

 To find out more about opioids and chronic pain see below:

-If you are taking opioids for chronic pain, you may which to discuss reviewing these with your GP with your GP – see ‘Why does my GP want to reduce my pain killers?’
+If you are taking opioids for chronic pain, you may which to discuss reviewing these with your GP – see ‘Why does my GP want to reduce my pain killers?’

-The Pain Tool Kit: Series of 12 videos to help patient learn and understand pain self-management
+The Pain Tool Kit: Series of 12 videos to help you learn and understand pain self-management

 It may be useful to keep a pain diary to identify what makes your pain better or worse and what effect any medication has – these document can be found below.